Vitamin C suggest an improvement to this article

 Inflammation is a biological response triggered by the immune system in response to a physical injury or infection.
 Vitamin C's immune-boosting and antioxidant properties mediate the body's inflammatory response, reducing the symptoms or risk of various diseases.

 A randomized study of nearly 400 healthy adults (average age, 44 years) who took 1 gram of vitamin C, 800 international units of vitamin E, or a placebo every day for two months investigated whether antioxidants could lower C-reactive protein, or CRP, an inflammatory biomarker associated with cardiovascular disease risk.
 Blood levels of CRP greater than 1 milligram per liter are indicative of elevated cardiovascular disease risk.
-The study found that vitamin E had no effect on lowering CRP; however, vitamin C supplementation decreased CRP by nearly 17 percent compared to pre-treatment measurements, but only in individuals who had baseline CRP levels above 1 milligram per liter.
+The study found that vitamin E had no effect on lowering CRP; however, vitamin C supplementation decreased CRP by nearly 17 percent compared to pre-treatment measurements, but only in participants who had baseline CRP levels above 1 milligram per liter.
 Among those who took the vitamin C supplement, median CRP levels decreased by more than 25 percent compared to the placebo group.
 Furthermore, some studies have demonstrated that statins – a class of drugs used to lower blood lipids and decrease the risk of cardiovascular disease – can reduce CRP levels by as much as 17 percent.
-Although more studies are needed, vitamin C might be able to decrease inflammation to a similar magnitude as some statins in people who are at greater risk of cardiovascular disease based on CRP levels.
+Although more studies are needed, vitamin C might be able to decrease inflammation as well as some statins in people who are at greater risk of cardiovascular disease based on CRP levels.

 Rheumatoid arthritis is an autoimmune disorder characterized by widespread systemic inflammation.
 Some studies have tested the effect of intravenous vitamin C in reducing inflammation and pain in patients with rheumatoid arthritis due to its capacity to modulate the immune system and decrease oxidative stress.
-An analysis of 11 female patients between the ages of 45 and 69 years who were diagnosed with rheumatoid arthritis and had been given 7.5, 15, or 25 grams of intravenous vitamin C for varying durations found that the participants' CRP levels decreased 44 percent compared to levels before treatment.
+An analysis of 11 women between the ages of 45 and 69 years who were diagnosed with rheumatoid arthritis and had been given 7.5, 15, or 25 grams of intravenous vitamin C for varying durations found that the women's CRP levels decreased 44 percent compared to levels before treatment.
 While more studies are needed to determine if decreasing CRP in patients with arthritis leads to improvements in joint and bone health, vitamin C might be useful in decreasing some aspects of inflammation.

 Vitamin C's mechanisms of action